alshedivat/al-folio/_projects/7_project.md

 ---
 layout: page
-title: 3-D Printed Dielectrically Loaded Antennas
+title: Kinematic Analysis of Amphibians
-description: a project with a background image
+description: a project with no image
-img: assets/img/1.jpg
+img:
-importance: 3
+importance: 4
 category: fun
 ---